RNZ National

-Its sister station is RNZ Concert.

-Stations
+Content and services

+RNZ National, formerly National Radio, is RNZ's independent news and current affairs platform, and offers both its own on-air and online services and those from third party services.
+It includes the news and current affairs programmes Morning Report (which began on 1 April 1975), Midday Report, and Checkpoint, as well as having news bulletins every hour.
+Its news service has specialist correspondents, overseas correspondents, reporters, and a network of regional reporters.
+Magazine programmes include a broad range of contributors, interviews, music pieces, and dramas, with reports and regular features in English and Māori.
+The network provides coverage of business, science, politics, philosophy, religion, rural affairs, sports, and other topics.

+Broadcasting

-RNZ National's programming is distributed via several means.
-RNZ National was the first network in New Zealand to incorporate the Radio Data System in its FM signal.
+RNZ National's programming is broadcast via several means including AM and FM broadcasting and the Koreasat 6 satellite.
+It was the first network in New Zealand to incorporate the Radio Data System in its FM signal.
 Most FM frequencies are 101FM state-owned public service licences and some are held by non-profit community organisations.
 RNZ National broadcasts its FM signal in mono, but the on-line and terrestrial Freeview HD services are available in stereo.
+It is also available on Sky Digital TV channel 421, Freeview satellite channel 50, and via stereo on the terrestrial Freeview HD service.